 There are many wise Pagans out there ready and willing to teach.
 Whether the teacher charges for his/her knowledge or not, find someone you trust and feel comfortable working with.
 Do your homework on this person, coven, or group.
 Interview the potential teacher(s), ask questions, and spend some time with them, so you know if you make the right fit.

-Pay for your education & educational materials
+Invest in your education & educational materials

 There are MANY people out there who believe accepting and paying money for spiritual; educational services are wrong.
 I am not one of these people.

 There is an undeniable natural law out there called The Law of Equivalent Exchange, that requires us to give something of value to receive something of value.
-What we give will determine te value of what we receive.
+What we give will determine the value of what we receive.
 If you are only willing to give a little, then you will receive something that is of equal value.
 This goes beyond what retailers and marketers have bastardized in our culture.

 Plainly said, without going into a full lesson on The Law of Equivalent Exchange, you MUST give something of value in order to receive something of equal value.
 There is no such thing as 100% free.